growthspace-engineering/automation-engineer-interview/README.md

 ## Bonus Goals (🕒 1-1.5 hours):

-- Integrate at least one advanced Playwright feature (e.g., visual testing, lighthouse).
+- Integrate at least one advanced Playwright feature (e.g., visual testing, lighthouse, testing multiple screen sizes).
 Create at least two tests using this feature.
 - Write tests for the Attract Mode screensaver.

 ## Running the Project